-Thomas Reynolds focuses his practice in the area of U.S. international trade and investment law, including export controls, sanctions, embargoes, import/customs, and foreign investment matters, and provides his legal counsel in compliance, transactional, policy and regulatory contexts.
+Thomas Reynolds focuses his practice in the area of U.S. international trade and investment law, including export controls, sanctions, embargoes, import/customs, and foreign investment matters.
+For nearly a decade, he has provided legal counsel in compliance, transactional, policy, regulatory, litigation/arbitration and educational contexts.

-When needed, Tom has also represented clients in penalty and disclosure situations in front of Customs & Border Protection (CBP), the Bureau of Industry and Security (BIS), the Office of Foreign Assets Control (OFAC), and the Census Bureau, as well as internal audits.
+When needed, Tom has also successfully advocated for clients in license applications and represented companies in penalty and disclosure situations with Customs & Border Protection (CBP), the Bureau of Industry and Security (BIS), the Office of Foreign Assets Control (OFAC), the Census Bureau, and in internal audits and investigations.

 Before joining DLA Piper, Tom practiced at boutique law firms in Chicago, focusing on litigation and international trade law.